Are you looking for some Mr. Popper’s Penguins Activities? You’ve come to the right place.

 Click on the images to visit the different sites for instructions.
 [Note: The craft and food ideas come from various websites.
 The links will take you to a new window.
 Once you have read about the activity, you can close the window to return to this page.]

-These super cut penguins are made from paper towel rolls.
+These super cute penguins are made from paper towel rolls.
 The website

 provides step-by-step instructions with photos.

 How cute is this!!
-The penguin is made form a toilet paper roll.
+The penguin is made from a toilet paper roll.